 Is Using a Capo On An Electric Guitar Recommended?

-If you are a beginner, I recommend using a capo on an electric guitar.
-Or even if you are a professional that is struggling with bar chords, a capo can be beneficial.
-It all boils down to personal preference so be free to do so!
+If you’re a beginner, I recommend using a capo on an electric guitar.
+Even for professionals struggling with bar chords, a capo can be beneficial.
+It’s all about personal preference, so feel free to use one!

 Can a Capo Damage Your Guitar?